Bensalem High School

 Credit: 1.0

-These courses are designed to be a comprehensive survey of the American legal system established by the Constitution.
+This course is designed to be a comprehensive survey of the American legal system established by the Constitution.
 They place a strong emphasis upon the foundation and process in our government and basic concepts of our economy.
 Students who elect this course will have an adequate foundation for the study of government and economics at the college.

 American Government (Honors) [04151H]